tagion/core-playnet/README.md

 To be able to run our network and use scripts, please set up the Docker app.
 If you're unfamiliar with Docker, follow the [Getting Started With Docker guide](https://www.docker.com/get-started/) first.

+You can also follow next sections without docker, but then you need to install cli-tools localy.
+For this follow [Binary usage](#binary-usage) guide first

 ### Pre-installation
 After installing the Docker app, open the terminal and enter the following commands to pull the necessary data.